aneto0/MARTe2/Docs/User/source/tutorial/mass_spring/mass_spring_1.rst

 Basic application
 =================

 In this section, you will implement a simple control strategy for the mass-spring-damper system using MARTe2 components.
-The control strategy will be based on a proportional controller that adjusts the external force (:math:`F`) applied to the mass based on the error between the desired position and the actual position of the mass.
+The control strategy will be based on a PID controller that adjusts the external force (:math:`F`) applied to the mass based on the error between the desired position and the actual position of the mass.

 .. figure:: images/mass_spring_control.svg
    :align: center